 About Our Diocese: History

-Our Diocese in Western Europe has a long history, dating to the beginnings of the Church Abroad — and, in several places, to the pre-revolutionary diaspora.
+Our Diocese’s presence in Western Europe has a long history, dating to the beginnings of the Church Abroad — and, in many places, to the pre-revolutionary diaspora.
 It has been headed by many notable Hierarchs, including the glorified St John the Wonderworker who was the Ruling Bishop in the mid-twentieth century.